zeyongj/Lotto-Max-Predictor-RF/README.md

 The code utilizes the following packages:

-'datetime' to work with dates and times
+-'datetime' to work with dates and times
-'numpy' for numerical computing
+-'numpy' for numerical computing
-'sklearn' to build and train the random forest regression model.
+-'sklearn' to build and train the random forest regression model.

 The resulting predicted list of numbers is printed out at the end of the code